vestrel00/contacts-android/DEV_NOTES.md

 the Contacts Provider.

 Note that deleting a RawContacts row may not immediately (or at all) actually delete the RawContacts row.
-In this case, it is marked as deleted and is effectively invisible.
+In this case, it is marked as deleted and its reference to a contact id is nulled.

-**Contacts & RawContacts may be deleted automatically in some cases!**

-// TODO verify this for API 19 and 23
-When a RawContact does not have an associated Account, the RawContact row is automatically deleted when all of its Data rows are deleted.
-On the contrary, when a RawContact has an associated Account, the RawContact row remains when all of its Data rows are deleted.

-Contacts with no associated RawContacts are automatically deleted.

 #### Multiple RawContacts Per Contact